This incredible World Series gets the Game 7 it deserves

 When Dodgers closer Kenley Jansen struck out Carlos Beltran to seal a 3-1 Los Angeles victory Tuesday, it felt like destiny.

 "I think it seems fitting," Dodgers manager Dave Roberts said.
-"You've got the two best teams in baseball going head to head.
+"You've got the two best teams in baseball going head-to-head.
 Like we've talked about from the beginning, these two teams mirror one another.
 And the [competitiveness] and fight in both teams is the most important thing I see as similarities."

 So many personal stories will be resolved in unforeseen ways in Game 7.
 Yu Darvish, Los Angeles' scheduled starter, was the reluctant center of attention in Game 3, when he lasted 1 2/3 innings and was the target of a racially insensitive gesture by Houston first baseman Yuli Gurriel.
 Darvish acquitted himself nicely with his show of class under difficult circumstances, and he'll once again take the mound and face Gurriel, who was booed relentlessly by Dodgers fans Tuesday.